ets-berkeley-edu/caliper-js/README.md

 }
 ```

-## Installing and using the Library:
+## Installing and using the library:
-Install and build the caliper-js library per the steps above.
-Then reference the caliper-js library inside the \<head\> tag of your HTML file:
+Install and build the *caliper-js* library per the steps above.
+Then reference the *caliper-js* library inside the \<head\> tag of your HTML file:

 ```html
 <head>